TELE-TWIN/clamav-faq/faq/faq-upgrade.md

 # FAQ - Upgrading #

-## Official FAQ
+## Official FAQ ##

 This is the official FAQ.
+For additional FAQs please visit our [GitHub repository](https://github.com/vrtadmin/clamav-faq) .
 You are encouraged to contribute to them.

 ### Upgrading ClamAV